dd32/td-gh-ex/readme.txt

 == Description ==

-Advance Blogging is a clean and minimal multipurpose WordPress blog theme for writing variety of blogs like lifestyle blog, food blog, sports blog, technology, author, editor,  blog, fashion blog, travel journals, health blog, travel blog, photography blog, portfolios, craft blog are just few of them.
+Advance Blogging is a clean and minimal multipurpose WordPress blog theme for writing variety of blogs like lifestyle blog, food blog, sports blog, technology, author, editor,  blog, fashion blog, SEO blogs, trending technologies, travel journals, health blog, travel blog, photography blog, portfolios, craft blog are just few of them.
 You can use this theme for building magazine website, news website landing page and for creating professional portfolio.
 Though it is essentially a writer’s theme, it can be used for newspaper websites.
 The theme is readily responsive and cross-browser compatible.
 It is a highly customizable theme to make changes to its header, footer, logo, background etc.You can also set featured images to enhance your article.
 You can translate this theme into different languages such as Arabic, German, Spanish, French, Italian, Russian, Turkish and Chinese.

 == Changelog ==